Oncology at Summerlin Hospital – Advanced Care and Treatment

 - Clinical trials

-Surgery may be a component of cancer treatment.
-Specialty oncology surgeons perform a high volume of advanced procedures for both common and rare cancers.
-Surgeons may perform advanced surgical procedures using robotics, such as:
+Surgery may be part of cancer treatment.
+Surgeons perform a high volume of advanced procedures for both common and rare cancers.
+Surgeons may perform advanced surgical procedures, such as:

 - Organ and skin-sparing techniques